Meet the Staff

 Josh comes from Holland, Michigan.
 He attended Hope College where he received a Bachelor of Arts in Religion with a minor in History.
 An accomplished song-writer, Josh has released several albums of original music and has been included in compilations benefiting causes such as youth homelessness and clean water issues.
 He has enjoyed serving as leader/organizer for short-term missions both domestic and international and desires to continue connecting our worship with service.
 Josh offers leadership in worship at the 9 a.m. contemporary service and 5:45 p.m. evening service.

 Whitney Meadows, Director of Communication

 Whitney came to serve North Avenue straight out of college in 2008.
 She received her degree in Communications from Berry College in Rome, GA which is where she met her college sweetheart and now husband Duncan who graduated from Columbia Theological Seminary in 2011.
-They are owners of a small zoo with two big dogs and a sassy cat.
 Whitney loves that this job combines her skills in graphic design with her heart for God’s mission in the world.
 Duncan and Whitney are also members at North Avenue and are involved in several ministries at the church.
 They welcomed son Jasper in July 2013.

 Email Whitney at email@example.com | Ext.
 215